 Don’t for a minute think God was not with me, He was.
 He took every single step with me.
 My eyes were fixed on him.
 He never left my side.
-I had faith that said, “God will bring us through,” but I was no fool –
+My faith said, “God will bring us through,” but I was no fool –

 I had to do my part too.
 I had to learn how to cope and love in the midst of my child’s mental illness.

 I soon found out I would need to run the race with mental heath challenges like a marathoner.
-I would need to keep my eyes fixed on the next mile marker and not the finish line.
+My eyes needed to be fixed on the next mile marker and not the finish line.

 “Perseverance is not a long race; it is many short races one after the other.”
 Walter Elliot